What is Agile Product Management?

 Keeping up with continuous delivery

 The end game for some organizations diving into Agile is continuous delivery.
-That means shipping code as soon as the bits are dry instead of waiting for a sprint to wrap up.
+That means shipping code as soon as the bits are dry instead of ever waiting for a sprint to wrap up.

 Continuous delivery and product roadmaps seem even less compatible than “regular” Agile, but the same truths apply.
-Code might always be shipping, and precise release dates are hard to nail down, but coders aren’t operating independently and following their random whims.
+Code might always be shipping, and precise release dates hard to nail down, but coders aren’t operating entirely independently and following their random whims.

 Does Agile Conflate Project and Product Management?

 Distinguishing between project management and product management shouldn’t be any more difficult in an Agile environment than anyplace else.
-Both roles have very different parts within minimal overlap, joining forces to bring the product vision to life.
+Both roles have very different parts with minimal overlap, joining forces to bring the product vision to life.

 By definition, product managers work on the “why” and “what” aspects of the problem.
 What’s the mission and reason for being?
 Why would someone want to use this product?
 What problems are they trying to solve?
 What does this product need to include to address market needs?

-Project managers worry about the “who” and “when,” and “how” parts of the equation.
+Project managers worry about the “who” and “when” and “how” parts of the equation.
 They know what they’re trying to accomplish (thanks to the product manager).
 They must juggle the available resources and schedule to make it all happen as fast as possible.
-In some ways, transitioning to Agile is far more disruptive to project managers, who relish predictability, routine, and schedules, than product management.
+In some ways, transitioning to Agile is far more disruptive to project managers, who relish predictability, routine, and schedules, more than product management.

 These are two distinct roles, but in an Agile setting, there’s no formal handoff.
 Product managers don’t hand over a requirements document and walk away, leaving the rest up to the project manager.